Architecture

 prevents unnecessary writes and reconcile loops.

-3. GitHub Actions Runner Pod
+3. CI Runner Pod

 | Container | Image | Purpose |